kevinvann/bithorn/README.md

 # Aluminum Falcon Controller
 An electronics controller for the Aluminum Falcon.
-This controller allows you to play music out of a bluetooth speaker based on toggle switch input, honk a horn, and send signals to the vehicle brake lights.
+This controller allows you to play music to a bluetooth speaker from an SD card based on toggle switch input, honk a horn, and send signals to the vehicle brake lights.

 # Dependencies
 https://github.com/pschatzmann/ESP32-A2DP